DarkEnergyProcessor/ls2x/README.md

 * VS 2013

 * FFmpeg 3.2 or later.
 FFmpeg 4.0 is supported.
+FFmpeg fork, Libav is NOT supported!

 External Libraries
 ------------------